BlueCat300/NoVPNDetectEnhanced/README_en.md

 ### Description:
 The module uses the techniques of [this module](https://bitbucket.org/yuri-project/novpndetect/src/main/) with significantly expanded capabilities.
 It intercepts a significantly larger number of public APIs, as well as a C++ approach.
 The module outputs all APIs accessed by the application to the LSPosed log.
+Applies to target applications in the LSPosed manager.

 Thanks to the developers below for finding various detection ways:
 - [VPN Detector](https://github.com/cherepavel/VPN-Detector)